-CONFORMITY ASSESSMENT
+II - CONFORMITY ASSESSMENT

-ISO/IEC Guide 2: 1996, Standardization and related activities - General vocabulary, defines Conformity Assessment as "any activity concerned with determining directly or indirectly that relevant requirements are fulfilled."
-Conformity assessment includes sampling and testing, inspection, supplier's declaration of conformity, certification and management system assessment and registration.
+ISO/IEC 17000:2004, Conformity assessment-Vocabulary and general principles, defines conformity assessment as "demonstration that specified requirements relating to a product, process, system, person or body are fulfilled."

+Conformity assessment includes sampling and testing, inspection, supplier's declaration of conformity, certification, and management system assessment and registration.
 It also includes accreditation of the competence of those activities by a third party and recognition (usually by a government agency) of an accreditation program's capability.

 While each of these activities is a distinct operation, they are closely interrelated.
-The choice of the most appropriate assessment processes, as well as the quality with which any one of them is performed, can have a significant effect on the confidence and reliance that can be placed on the results of the entire conformity assessment.
+The choice of the most appropriate assessment processes, as well as the quality with which any one of them is performed, can have a significant effect on the confidence in and reliance that can be placed on the results of the entire conformity assessment.

 The evolution of the global marketplace has made buyers and regulators increasingly dependent not only on standards but also on the methods used to ensure that products comply with the requirements of those standards.
 Conformity assessment activities therefore form a vital link between standards (which define the necessary characteristics or requirements) and the products themselves.

-Conformity assessment can verify that a particular product meets a given level of quality or safety and can provide explicit or implicit information about its characteristics, the consistency of those characteristics and/or the performance of the product.
-Conformity assessment can also increase a buyer's confidence in a product, furnish useful information to a buyer and help to substantiate advertising and labeling claims.
+Conformity assessment can verify that a particular product meets a given level of quality or safety.
+It can provide explicit or implicit information about the product's characteristics, the consistency of those characteristics and/or the performance of the product.
+Conformity assessment can also increase a buyer's confidence in a product, furnish useful information to a buyer, and help to substantiate advertising and labeling claims.
 Information on conformance (or nonconformance) to a particular standard can provide an efficient method of conveying information needed by regulators or buyers on the product's safety and suitability.

 Because conformity assessment forms a vital link between standards that define product characteristics or requirements and the products themselves, stakeholders in conformity assessment must better understand these conformity assessment principles to use and benefit from conformity assessment effectively.
-As the global marketplace continues to evolve, buyers, regulators and suppliers will depend increasingly on standards and conformity assessment to assure that products fulfill specified requirements.
-Understanding these conformity assessment principles will aid stakeholders in their decision-making regarding conformity assessment usage.
+As the global marketplace continues to evolve, buyers, regulators, and suppliers will depend increasingly on standards and conformity assessment to assure that products fulfill specified requirements.
+Understanding these conformity assessment principles will aid stakeholders in their decision-making with regard to conformity assessment usage.
 In addition, such understanding will encourage stakeholders in conformity assessment to work towards harmonization of requirements and the global acceptance of all competently performed conformity assessments.

-APPLICABILITY OF PRINCIPLES
+III - APPLICABILITY OF PRINCIPLES

-The principles in this document may be beneficial to either first, second or third parties or to government users of conformity assessment, as well as to any of the different types of conformity assessment activities (accreditation, certification, inspection, registration, supplier's declaration of conformity, and testing).
+The principles in this document may be beneficial to first, second, or third parties, or to government users of conformity assessment.
+The principles can be applied to any of the different types of conformity assessment activities (accreditation, certification, inspection, registration, supplier's declaration of conformity, and testing).
 There is no one-size-fits-all solution.

-Industry, government, consumers and other users rely on the results of the conformity assessment to meet the needs of supplier and acceptance authorities in a cost-effective manner.
-Consideration should be given to approaches that facilitate trade, provide regulatory confidence and protect public safety.
+Industry, government, consumers, and other users rely on the results of the conformity assessment to meet the needs of suppliers and acceptance authorities in a cost-effective manner.
+Consideration should be given to approaches that facilitate trade, provide regulatory confidence, and protect public safety.

-DEFINITIONS
+IV - DEFINITIONS

-The definitions in this document are based on ISO/IEC Guide 2: 1996.3 Some variances, noted in italics, occur where the term is not in Guide 2 or has another specific meaning in the United States.
+The definitions in this document are based on ISO/IEC 17000:2004, Conformity assessment - Vocabulary and general principles.
+Some variances, noted in italics, occur where the term is not in ISO/IEC 17000 or has another specific meaning in the United States.
 Definitions are included in this document to preclude confusion and to make it more understandable.
-In different contexts, the same term can mean very different types of activities.
+In different contexts, the same term can signify different types of activities.